The CEO Morning Routine That Carried Me Through My Hardest Year

 That noting allows me to provide myself some space and grace on the hard days.

-As I add items to the board, I will often add a brief note to myself (sometime like 'You got this, you have been through this kind of issue many times before.')
-Or maybe a note on how I plan to resolve the issue at hand.
+As I add items, I often write a brief note to myself ('You got this, you have been through this before.')
+Or a note on how I plan to resolve the issue.

-Moving items to Resolved or Deemed not important has also really served me over time.
+Moving items to Resolved or Deemed not important has served me enormously over time.

-Seeing a long list of resolved items reminds me that I have faced many many challenges in the last few years since I started this exercise.
+Seeing a long list of resolved items reminds me I have faced many challenges since starting this practice.

 This knowledge bolsters me on the hard days.

-Seeing the long list of items deemed not important is also super helpful.
-It reminds me that most of the anxieties that weigh me down on a given day end up being not all that important in long run.
+Seeing the long list of items deemed not important reminds me that most daily anxieties end up being not all that important in the long run.

 With some dedicated worry time out of the way, I find it helpful to turn next to gratitude.

-I actually use a second Trello board for this, but you can obviously use whatever medium is most helpful to you.
+I use a second Trello board for this, but use whatever medium works for you.

-I like to divide major areas of my self or my life into columns.
-At the moment, the columns on my board read:
+I divide the major areas of my life into columns.
+Right now, mine read:

 - Adventurer